sem-js/webhooks-project/README.md

 [![Join the chat at https://gitter.im/sem-js/hookup](https://badges.gitter.im/sem-js/hookup.svg)](https://gitter.im/sem-js/hookup?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 SEMjs study group project with CI, webhooks and IoT.

+(see bottom of the file for current install instructions)

 Project Objectives:
 - Let people collaborate on a project that has all the basic components of a production web application
 - Build a working web application